mendableai/firecrawl/README.md

 ### Extracting structured data from a URL

 With LLM extraction, you can easily extract structured data from any URL.
 We support zod schema to make it easier for you too.
-Here is how you to use it:
+Here is how to use it:

 ```js
 import FirecrawlApp from "@mendable/firecrawl-js";